gurrrrrrett3/gartbin/README.md

 # gartbin
-A pasting server, using postgresql and express
+pastebin clone, using postgresql and express